RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-03-exploring-controversial-coding-topics-at-8th-light.markdown

   days!

 ###Gratitude
-Thank you 8th Light for making this happen!
+Thank you 8th Light for making this happen.